Skip to main content

 Halifax mortgage review and rates

-We've combined expert analysis with customer reviews to help you decide whether you should get a mortgage with Halifax
+The lender is now offering a fully digital service for buyers in England and Wales.
+Check our expert analysis, customer reviews and the latest rates to help you decide whether you should get a mortgage with Halifax

 Sam covers personal finance topics, from the best savings rates to the reasons mortgage lenders say no. He enjoys crunching the numbers to help consumers get ahead.